WordPress/WordPress-Documentation-Style-Guide/docs/4-punctuation/semicolons.md

 **Examples**

 [tip] Recommended: The preview shows how the page will look on the front end; that is, the final published website.  [/tip]
-[tip] Recommended: Making changes to the code while running the server could cause errors in your databases; namely, corrupted tables or duplicate values. [/tip]
+[tip] Recommended: Making changes to the code while running the server could cause errors in your databases; specifically, corrupted tables or duplicate values. [/tip]

 ## Semicolons before a conjunctive adverb

 ## Semicolons between contrasting statements

+Use a semicolon between two contrasting statements that aren't joined by a conjunction.

+**Examples**

+[tip] Recommended:  [/tip]
+[tip] Recommended:  [/tip]

 ## Semicolons in a series